APUtils/APLineGraph/README.md

 ## Usage

-TODO

-See example and test projects for more details.
+See `CarthageSupport/APLineGraph.xcodeproj`  for more details.

 ## Contributions